 Failure to control development today creates poorly planned and constructed developments with problems which can persist for decades.
 Municipalities can require the developer to pay for public facilities located on the site if specific provisions and requirements are spelled out in the local ordinance.
-Even though many of these types of ordinances and provisions may appear to be complex, their adoption, implementation and enforcement further enhances solid community development.
-When properly adopted, administered and enforced, these codes can increase the quality of housing and overall land use and can also promote the rehabilitation of older sections of the community.
+Even though many of these types of ordinances and provisions may appear to be complex, their adoption, implementation, and enforcement further enhances solid community development.
+When properly adopted, administered, and enforced, these codes can increase the quality of housing and overall land use and can also promote the rehabilitation of older sections of the community.
 Land use controls can be a vital step in the achievement of the goals of the community's Comprehensive Plan.

 Growth, and the pace of growth, is among the factors to be weighed when deliberating whether to enact an impact fee ordinance.
 Such an ordinance represents just one more tool available to a municipality to promote orderly development.
-However, each municipality will have to make a costbenefit determination to see if enacting an impact fee ordinance will likely be a net revenue producer over a given period of years.
-Land use planning with necessary updates to manage growth and development is constant but it is up to the Township leadership to enact and enforce land use controls.
+However, each municipality will have to make a cost-benefit determination to see if enacting an impact fee ordinance will likely be a net revenue producer over a given period of years.
+The Township investigated an impact fee ordinance in 2014.
+However, the financial benefits of the ordinance did not outweigh the costs.
+Township officials should revisit this strategy if development pressures increase (particularly nonresidential development).

 The Governor's Center for Local Government Services is available to assist municipalities in their land use and planning endeavors.
-The Land Use Planning and Technical Assistance Program (LUPTAP) is a significant component of the Growing Smarter Action Plan of the Governor's Center for Local Government Services.
+The Land Use Planning and Technical Assistance Program (LUPTAP) is a significant component of the Growing Smarter plan of the Governor's Center for Local Government Services.
 The LUPTAP provides matching grants for municipalities preparing to develop and strengthen community planning and land use management practices.
-Similarly, municipalities that strive for general consistency between their comprehensive plan, the county comprehensive plan and local zoning ordinances also receive priority consideration.
+Similarly, municipalities that strive for general consistency between their comprehensive plan, the county comprehensive plan, and local zoning ordinances also receive priority consideration.
 LUPTAP funding is one of the Center's most significant support programs and allows municipalities to use funds to develop new or update existing comprehensive plans and land use implementation ordinances.
-LUPTAP funds can also be used to develop or update zoning or subdivision and land development ordinances, or to utilize advanced technology, such as GIS.
-(Dept. of Community and Economic Development booklet, "Land Use Controls in PA")
+LUPTAP funds can also be used to develop or update zoning or subdivision and land development ordinances, or to utilize advanced technology, such as GIS (Dept. of Community and Economic Development).

-9.8 The County Comprehensive Plan and Contiguous Municipal Land Uses
+7.08 The County Comprehensive Plan and Contiguous Municipal Land Uses

 To successfully plan for land use, the Township must continually look beyond its municipal boundaries.
-The MPC mandates intermunicipal planning and coordination in regards to land use.
-The Chartiers Township Comprehensive Plan should be consistent with the goals, objectives and intent of the Washington County Comprehensive Plan.
+The MPC mandates inter-municipal planning and coordination with regards to land use.
+The Chartiers Township Comprehensive Plan should be consistent with the goals, objectives, and intent of the Washington County Comprehensive Plan.
 As stated in the 2005 Washington County Comprehensive Plan, the goal for the Comprehensive Plan will be to, "preserve scarce resources by enacting County-level policies for local elected officials to follow to encourage development that aligns with the smart growth principles and initiatives presently being supported by the Commonwealth."
 Additionally, the County Comprehensive Plan reaffirms the land use character of Chartiers as illustrated in this section:

 The residential development of Washington County shows the diversity inherent to its dichotomy of agriculture and heavy industry.
-The County residential natural includes traditional small lot housing around small commercial areas, urban centers, suburban residential subdivisions and farming homesteads.
+The County residential nature includes traditional small lot housing around small commercial areas, urban centers, suburban residential subdivisions, and farming homesteads.
 While trends in Washington County show a growing interest in the rehabilitation of boroughs, there remains a more significant trend towards the conversion of traditional agricultural areas to new housing subdivisions within many of the townships, especially those near the I-79 and US 19 corridor.